Chapter 7: Cost of Time

-Like any other project cost, the Cost of Time is a variable that we should consider when optimizing a project’s net benefit.
+The Cost of Time is a cost and/or benefit deviation (relative to a project's baseline scenario) that we should consider when optimizing the project's net benefit.

 The moments when we make decisions or commitments induce time-related costs.
 If we decide before the best moment, we incur the cost of premature decision.
 When we miss the best moment, we incur the cost of delaying the decision.

 One of the most popular rules in Lean and Lean-Agile states that decisions and commitments should be deferred until the last responsible moment.
 The rationale is that this way we avoid decisions based on assumptions, incomplete information, and lack of knowledge.We can trace the origin of the rule to defer decisions to one of the Toyota Way principles, formulated by Jeff Liker: “Make decisions slowly by consensus, thoroughly considering all options.”

 "Slow decisions" refers to keeping options open and taking more time to explore them.
 This warrants decision-making based on good understanding, as the genchi genbutsu principle requires.

 The defer decisions/commitments rule lives its own life and is interpreted in different ways.
 It’s most often associated with the concept of the “last responsible moment”, but also with its variations, such as the “last possible moment” or “decide as late as possible”.